cname87/pp-cloudbuild/docs/development-guide.md

 Note: A VSCode task 'Taskkill' kills all node processes and can be used to kill all running servers.

+## Version control

+Maintain local git master and working branches using VSCode.
+When a branch is complete, then merge the branch to master, test, and push to the remote origin.

+## Deploying to production

+Refer to the script runbuild.sh in the project root directory.
+This builds, pushes docker images to the GCP Registry and deploys to GCP Cloud Run.

 ### Storing production files

-- The production images are stored in gcr.io/project-perform/pp-backend/production as per the cloudbuild production settings.
+- The production images are stored in gcr.io/project-perform/pp-backend/production and gcr.io/project-perform/pp-backend/production as per the runbuild.sh script.
-- Manually copy the secrets from the Cloud Storage buckets to another storage bucket named 'project-perform-release-COMMIT-SHA' where COMMIT-SHA is taken from the git commit.
+- When releasing a long-lived production version then copy the secrets to the Cloud Storage bucket by manually editing the target directory in the syncGCPStorage.ts scripts, adding 'yyyymmdd-' in front of 'backend' or 'frontend'.
+Thus you have a copy of the secrets associated with releases.
+If you make an significant change to the secrets files then also do this.